abhineshchandra1234/MyShoppingListApp/README.md

 # Shopping List App
-- Created a basic shopping list app using a basic jetpack compose
+- Created a basic shopping list app using Jetpack Compose
 ---
 ## Features
 - Users can add shopping items and their quantity
-- When the user closes or switches the app all data is lost as it is not stored locally yet
+- When the user closes the app all data is lost as it is not stored locally yet
 ---
 ## Screenshots
 <p align="center">